apache/lucenenet/README.md

 ### Command Line

-Building on the Command Line is only supported on Windows.
+Building on the Command Line is currently only supported on Windows.

 ##### Prerequisites